 In 1954 there were approximately 1,250 students in kindergarten through eighth grade.
 Once again plans were drawn up for another addition.
 Construction of the new building began in September of 1955.
 The plans called for eleven new classrooms as well as a separate gymnasium/auditorium to be connected to the school by a tunnel under the alley.
 Classrooms in the new addition were occupied by the beginning of the school year in 1956 and the gymnasium was completed in the spring of 1957.
 This addition completed the physical expansion of Saint Mark's School even though the enrollment continued to climb.
 During the 1960-61 school year, enrollment peaked with 1,534 students.

 In addition to schoolwork and studies, students at Saint Mark's were encouraged to participate in civic and parish activities including essay contests, athletics and fund raisers of many kinds.
 Funds were raised for numerous causes such as the Red Cross and Community Chest as well as War and Liberty Bonds.
-This tradition of promoting civic duties continues today through numerous programs at Saint Mark’s, including the annual CARE-a-thon event where students go out into the Merriam Park community to rake leaves and pick up trash, and repaint the storm sewers down by the Mississippi River, and visit the residents at the nearby Episcopal Home.)
-This year’s theme: "100 Years of Caring" will include Volunteer Coordinators reaching out to alumni and neighbors to secure 100 stories recalling how Saint Mark's students have impacted the community through service.
+This tradition of promoting civic duties continues today through numerous programs at Saint Mark’s.

-Today, Saint Mark’s continues to provide an intimate learning environment based on a strong curriculum with advanced learning opportunities delivered by an experienced staff, the majority of whom hold Master’s degree and have an average tenure of 12 years.
-The class size at Saint Mark’s averages 21 students who come from diverse backgrounds.
+Today, Saint Mark’s continues to provide an intimate learning environment based on a strong curriculum with advanced learning opportunities delivered by an experienced staff, many of whom hold Master’s degree.
 Through its broad-based curriculum, Saint Mark’s students gain an appreciation for lifelong learning while developing leadership skills.
 All students, including preschoolers, participate in specialized art, computer, music and Spanish classes.
-School students have additional enrichment opportunities including the highly respected Mad Science program as well as weeklong intensive learning experiences at Wolf Ridge Learning Center in Ely, MN (sixth grade) and a trip to Washington, D.C. (eighth grade).